horsada/Spatial_Finance_Transport/README.md

     - Saved trained models

 - data:
-    - Storing of true data, predicted data, and results
+    - Storing of true data, predicted data, results and plots

 - admin:
     - Storing of results from different configurations of the pipeline, for example with and without speed estimation.

-### Implementation
+## Implementation

 The following files relate directly to the satellite image and LA's tested and so are considered implementation.